JoepDriesen/Cardgame-Generator/README.md

 # Card Game Generator

-A python program to generate a large range of card games.
-It uses templates, images and data files provided by the user and generates PNG images and a ready-to-print PDF
+A python program to generate card games.
+It uses xml templates, images and font files provided by the user and generates composite PNG images and a ready-to-print PDF containing all the generated card images.

 ### Requirements